CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial2.md

 </table>

 The pathway is now imported as a network (layout and graphical elements are removed, redundant nodes in the pathway are merged), see Figure 2.
 The WikiPathways app already performs an identifier mapping step automatically and adds an Ensembl column with the representive Ensembl identifiers for all genes in the pathway.
-As long as the link sets support Ensembl, no further identifier mapping steps are required.
+As long as the linksets support Ensembl, no further identifier mapping steps are required.

 <table>
   <tr>